OpenLocalMap/OpenLocalMap/README.md

 There is a early version of the application adapted for Hackney Local Authroity live at www.map.hackney.gov.uk/MapHackney3

 In the future hopefully this will also work with MySQL, SQLServer,  Postgresql or a local xml file.
-There is a also a .NET version in the pipeline.
+There is a also a .NET version in the pipeline and plans to replace jQueryUI with bootstrap.

 Installation